 The intersection of SR 510 and Rockcress Drive Southeast has a history of collisions.
-As a result, WSDOT conducted a study of this intersection.
+As a result, WSDOT conducted a pre-design study of this intersection.
 Following the study, crews will build a roundabout at this intersection.

 Roundabouts help reduce the potential for collisions while keeping traffic moving.